oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

    --machine-type n1-standard-2
 ```

-This could take anywhere between 5 to 15 minutes. `--machine-type` is important as we need more CPU than available in the default setup.
+This could take anywhere from 5 to 15 minutes. `--machine-type` is important as we need more CPU than available in the default setup.
 Once the cluster is created, it should be set automatically as the current Kubernetes context.
 You can verify that by running `kubectl config current-context`.
 If the new cluster is not set as the current context, you can set it by running `gcloud container clusters get-credentials hello-hipster`.

 {% img blog/cloud-native-java-microservices-with-istio/kdash-clusters.png alt:"GKE Cluster nodes" width:"900" %}{: .center-image }